MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 ### Enable light-dismiss

-Light-dismiss functionality is disabled by default but it can enabled so that a teaching tip will dismiss, for example, when a user scrolls or interacts with other elements of the application.
+Light-dismiss functionality is disabled by default but it can enabled by setting the [IsLightDismissEnabled](/uwp/api/microsoft.ui.xaml.controls.teachingtip.islightdismissenabled) property so that a teaching tip will dismiss, for example, when a user scrolls or interacts with other elements of the application.
 Because of this behavior, light-dismiss tips are the best solution when a tip needs to be placed in a scrollable area.

 The close button will be automatically removed from a light-dismiss enabled teaching tip to identify its light-dismiss behavior to users.